WalletWasabi/WasabiDoc/docs/glossary/README.md

 ### Wasabika

 Wasabika is a recurring word in the documentation.
-Wasabikas are essentially builders of Wasabi in general.
+Wasabikas are essentially builders and users of Wasabi in general.
 :::